 Heated grips are a nice-to-have but once you’ve tried a heated jacket or vest, you’ll laugh at the poor sods who think heated grips are as good as it gets.

-This electrically heated motorcycle vest by Keis includes a free heavy-duty controller which allows you to control the temperature with ease.
+This electrically heated motorcycle vest by Keis is a dual-power model, meaning you can wire it into your bike or you can use a portable battery.
+The battery option means you can use it for a wider range of activities.
 Complete with three heated panels, two on the chest and one for the lower back and kidney region for all-round coverage and optimum comfort on long, cold trips.
-Manufactured from the latest metal fibre element technology, this heated vest is powered by rechargeable batteries or wired to your bike.
-The elasticated sides provide an excellent fit for both men and women alike.
+Manufactured from the latest metal fibre element technology.

 Heating system: Wired or wireless (12v or battery)

 Constructed from a softshell, wind-resistant Nylon keeps this heated vest comfortable, lightweight and highly compact – perfect when you’re unsure what the weather will do.
 With heating pads on the chest and back including on the collar, you’ll be toasty warm in no time.
 The vest is water-resistant and includes a lifetime warranty on the heating elements.
 Battery-powered, you have the option the wire to your bike.
 Temperature controllers sold separately.

 Heating system: Wired (12v) or wireless using Gerbing’s battery pack

 The Gerbing Heated Jacket is can be used wired to the bike or wire-free with Gerbing’s battery pack.
 However the battery pack is pricey.
 Designed to be worn comfortably under outer garments, the heated pads within the chest, back, collar and sleeves for full upper-body coverage.
 The compressible, waterproof, and durable thinsulate exterior construction and an internal liner made from micro-denier for comfort.